omnetpp/omnetpp/samples/database/README.txt

    mysql-use-pipe = <true/false>  # use Windows named pipes
    mysql-options-file = <MySQL-options-filename>

-   Not all of them make sense together and most have defaults, for example, with a Linux MySQL default installation and no password (NOT RECOMMENDED), I got away with setting the mysql-database entry only.
+   Not all of them make sense together and most have defaults.
+For example, with a Linux MySQL default installation and no password (which is, BTW, not recommended) I got away with setting the mysql-database= entry only.
    Look up the MySQL documentation if in trouble.

    For the Token Ring example, the provided sample ini file will likely work, just copy it over from the example1/ directory: